sts10/tidy/readme.markdown

 1. To ensure you don't have BOTH homophones in your generated list, you'd run `tidy` with a flag like `-h ../homophones/homophone-lists/homophones-large-as-pairs.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/homophones-large-as-pairs.txt)).
 This will let either "sun" or "son" on your list but NOT both.
 2. To ensure you have NEITHER of the words in the homophone pair on your generated word list, you'd use the reject words flags: `-r ../homophones/homophone-lists/cleaned-as-singles.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/cleaned-as-singles.txt)).
 This will remove _both_ "sun" and "son" from your generated list before its outputted.

-Note that Tidy currently can only accept one list of reject words.
-If you have two or more, you could combine and de-duplicate them with Tidy first!

 ## What are prefix words (a.k.a. prefix codes)?

 A word list that doesn't has any prefix words (also known as "[prefix codes](https://en.wikipedia.org/wiki/Prefix_code)") can better guarantee more consistent entropy when combining words from the list randomly and without punctuation between the words.